 - thiazide diuretics, used to treat high blood pressure and to reduce the risk of stroke and heart attacks

-However, you should not make changes to your diet prior to the urine pH test unless directed to by your doctor.
-Because the foods you eat affect urine pH, you want the test to be as accurate as possible in predicting your typical urine pH level.
-This will help your doctor identify what the actual changes in your urine pH are caused by.
+However, don’t make changes to your diet prior to the urine pH level test unless directed to by your doctor.
+The foods you eat affect your urine pH, and you want the test to be as accurate as possible in predicting your typical urine pH level.
+The test will help your doctor identify the cause of the actual changes in your urine pH.

 To get the best results, the urine pH test requires obtaining a clean-catch urine sample.
-This urine sample type is collected midstream, after you have cleaned the genital area around where you urinate.
-This reduces the likelihood that organisms and pathogens that could affect the sample will be in your urine.
+The clean-catch method involves cleaning the genital area before urination and then collecting urine midstream.
+This method helps eliminate certain organisms and pathogens that might affect your urine sample.

-You will be given a cup in which to urinate.
-Refrain from touching the inner portion of the cup (and letting anything but urine into the cup) to avoid contaminating the sample.
-Once you have urinated using the clean-catch method, give the urine cup to the appropriate medical staff.
-The sample must be taken to the laboratory as quickly as possible to ensure the most accurate results.
+Your doctor will give you a cup to urinate into.
+Don’t touch the inner portion of the cup and be sure to not let anything but urine into the cup in order to avoid contaminating the sample.
+After urinating using the clean-catch method, give the cup to the appropriate medical staff.
+They will send your sample to a laboratory as quickly as possible to ensure the most accurate results.

 A laboratory will test your urine pH and return results.

-7.0 is a neutral pH.
-The higher the number, the more basic it is.
+A neutral pH is 7.0.
+The higher the number, the more basic (alkaline) it is.
 The lower the number, the more acidic your urine is.
 The average urine sample tests at about 6.0.

-If your urine sample is lower, this could indicate an acidic environment for kidney stones or one of the following conditions:
+If your urine sample is lower, this could indicate an environment conducive to kidney stones.
+Other conditions that prefer an acidic environment are:

 A higher-than-normal urine pH could indicate:

 - gastric suctioning that takes away stomach acids

 - kidney failure